“Tied House” Liquor Licence

 A person may make an application to the AGCO for a “tied house” liquor sales licence for the manufacturing site of a winery, distillery or brewery in Ontario.

-A tied house liquor licence allows a manufacturer to host an on-site restaurant/establishment where products may be showcased on their own or in conjunction with other brands and types of liquor.
+A tied house liquor licence permits a restaurant/establishment that shares a municipal or property address with the manufacturing site, where a manufacturer’s products may be showcased on their own or in conjunction with other brands and types of liquor.
 Under a tied house licence, the licensed establishment is exempt from the requirement of having to sell a variety of brands.

 The holder of a tied house liquor sales licence may also apply for a catering endorsement to sell and serve the manufacturer’s products at any eligible location (i.e. including offsite the manufacturer’s location).

-If a manufacturer’s retail store is located on the same manufacturing site as a tied house, the licensee may bring sealed, unopened liquor purchased from the retail store onto the licensed premises for the purposes of selling it to a patron.
+If a manufacturer has a retail store on the manufacturing site and there is a Tied House that shares a municipal or property address with the manufacturing site, the licensee may bring sealed, unopened liquor purchased from the retail store onto the licensed premises for the purposes of selling it to a patron.
 This allows restaurant patrons that wish to purchase product for personal use from the retail store to pay for the product on their restaurant bill.

 Licensees are able to select a two or four-year term duration when applying for and renewing authorizations, with fees payable to match the length of the term.
 For a description of the fee structure, please visit the Alcohol Licensing Fees page.

 Applications, Transfers and Renewals

 For more information on “Tied Houses” please visit the Liquor Sales Licence Owner/Operators portal.